MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-stories-overview.md

 ## One-level roll up for work items

-If you are tracking requirements with User Stories, you can have a one-level roll up (upto Features) with following queries -
+If you are tracking requirements with User Stories, you can have a one-level roll up (up to Features) with the queries provided in this section.

 ### Query for percentage of hours completion for requirements